Yuyuuxx/Machine-Learning-Project/README.md

-🧠 Product Category Classifier using Machine Learning
+# 🧠 Product Category Classifier using Machine Learning

-📋 Project Overview
+## 📋 Project Overview

 This project uses machine learning to automatically predict a product’s category based on its title or description.

 It takes a dataset of products, cleans the data, converts text into numbers using TF-IDF, and trains a Logistic Regression model to learn how different product titles relate to their categories.

 Once trained, the model can instantly predict a category for any new product name entered by the user.

-⚙️ How It Works
+## ⚙️ How It Works

-Loads and cleans a dataset of product titles and their categories.
+- Loads and cleans a dataset of product titles and their categories

-Converts the product text into numerical features using TF-IDF (Term Frequency–Inverse Document Frequency).
+- Converts the product text into numerical features using TF-IDF (Term Frequency–Inverse Document Frequency)

-Trains a Logistic Regression model to recognize patterns between words and categories.
+- Trains a Logistic Regression model to recognize patterns between words and categories

-Saves the trained model for future use.
+- Saves the trained model for future use

-Lets the user type in a product name and predicts its category in real time.
+- Lets the user type in a product name and predicts its category in real time

-💬 Example
+## 💬 Example

-You can type something like wireless headphones, and the program might predict the category “electronics”.
+You can type something like *wireless headphones*, and the program might predict the category **electronics**.
-Type exit to close the program.
+Type *exit* to close the program.

-🚀 Key Features
+## 🚀 Key Features

-Simple and beginner-friendly machine learning workflow
+- Simple and beginner-friendly machine learning workflow

-Interactive text-based category prediction
+- Interactive text-based category prediction

-Reusable saved model for future predictions
+- Reusable saved model for future predictions

-Uses popular Python libraries like pandas and scikit-learn
+- Uses popular Python libraries like pandas and scikit-learn

-🔮 Possible Improvements
+## 🔮 Possible Improvements

-Add model accuracy testing and validation
+- Add model accuracy testing and validation

-Save both the model and vectorizer for deployment
+- Save both the model and vectorizer for deployment

-Build a web interface using Flask or Streamlit
+- Build a web interface using Flask or Streamlit

-Experiment with other algorithms or text preprocessing methods
+- Experiment with other algorithms or text preprocessing methods